janearc/cooking/recipes/pumpkin/fall-feast-bread.md

 the fall feast bread
 ---
 Doe, Kara, and Jane set out to make pumpkin bread one day, and this was the first time Jane had made a vegan bread, and the first time they had made a vegan pumpkin anything.
 It turned out pretty well.
+Essentially, pumpkin bread is mostly "banana bread" only with pumpkin instead of banana.
+It should seem familiar if you've made banana bread.

 Ingredients:
 - 1/4 c dried cherries